jeffrey-anderson/aws-intro-demos/Demo-RedshiftDataPrep.md

   ./qgen -v -c -s 25 ${i} > /var/tmp/redshift-data/queries/tpch-q${i}.sql
 done
 ```
-**Note:** This creates for PostgreSQL.
-Some of them will need to be modified to run in Redshift
+**Note:** This creates queries for PostgreSQL.
+Most, but not all, run unmodified in Redshift

-## Save a copy of the order.tbl file for testing the performance of compressed vs. uncompressed files
+## Create directories for compressed and compressed and split versions of the files
+1. Create a directory for the compressed data files: ``mkdir /var/tmp/redshift-data/psv-gz``

-1. Create a directory for uncompressed : ``mkdir /var/tmp/redshift-data/raw``
+1. Create a directory for the compressed split data files: ``mkdir /var/tmp/redshift-data/m-psv-gz``
-1. Change to the data output directory: ``cd /var/tmp/redshift-data/single-files``
-1. Put a copy of the orders file raw files directory: ``cp orders.tbl /var/tmp/redshift-data/raw``

 ## Split the sample data into multiple files for parallel loading